calicratis19/SDC/CarND-Behavior_Cloning/Readme.md

 My model consists of a convolution neural network with 6 convolution layers and 5 fully connected layers.
 First 3 layers has 5x5 filter sizes and others has 3x3 filter sizes.
 It has a depths between 24 and 128 (model.py lines 219-267).
 It has ~567K trainable parameters.

-Here is a visualization of the architecture.
+Here is a summary of the architecture.

 ![][image1]